 1 These arrangements are often complex.
-One example of such a transaction is described in Williams, The Role of the Commercial Lease in Corporate Finance, 22 Bus.
+One example of such a transaction is described in Williams, The Role of the Commercial Louis in Corporate Figure 22 Bus.
 Law.
-751, 762, (1967): A Co. needs a new building to expand its operations.
-It arranges for X to purchase the land for the building.
-X purchases the land and leases it to A Co. on a short-term lease.
-A Co. builds the improvement and sells it to X. X makes payment by means of an unsecured promissory note.
-X then sells the land at cost to Investment Co., but retains the fee in the improvement.
-Investment Co. leases the land to X on a long-term lease with a net return that will provide Investment Co. with a fair rate of interest on its investment.
-X leases the improvement back to A Co. on a net lease basis, and subleases the land to A Co. on the same basis.
-X then mortgages the ground lease and the improvement to Investment Co. for an amount equal to the cost of the building.
-X uses the proceeds of the mortgage transaction to pay the promissory note given by X to A Co. for the purchase of the improvement.
-Thus, A Co. has possession of the land and the improvement and has paid out no cash which has not been returned; the only obligation of A Co. is to pay the periodic rentals.
-X has spent no money which has not been returned, is the mortgagor of the improvement and the sublease, and is primarily liable on the ground lease.
-X has security for the performance of A Co. in his ownership of the equity in the improvement.
-Investment Co., the investor, owns the land and has it and the improvement as security for the payment of rent by A Co.
+731, 762, (1967): A Co. peeds a sew huiding it expand its operations.
+It arranges for X to purchase the land of the building.
+I perchases the land and leases it to A Co. in a short-term icase.
+A Co. builds the improvement and sells it to X. X. makes payment by means of an unsecured promissory note.
+A then sells the land at cost to Investment Co. but retains the fee in the improvement.
+Investment Co. classes the land to X on a long-term lease with a fee testarn that will provide Investment Co. with a fair rate of interest on its investment.
+X leases the improvement back to A Co. on a net lease basis, and sublesses the land to A Co. on the same basis.
+X then mortgages the ground lease not the improvement to Investment Co. for an amount equal to the cost of the building.
+A uses the processe of the nortgage transaction to pay the promissory note given by X in A Co. for the purchase of the improvement.
+Thus, A Co. has possession of the land and the improvement and has paid out ne cash which has not been returned, is the mortgage rendle.
+X has spent an money which has not been returned, is the mortgage of the improvement and the subleme, and is primarily liable on the ground lease, X has security for the performance of A Co. in his ownership of the equity in the improvement.
+Investment Co. the investor, owns the land and has it and the haprovement investment Co. the payment of rest by A Co.
 Investment Co. also has the obligation of X, as sublessor, as security.
-Investment Co. has an investment which is now paying interest equivalent to a mortgage in the form of rent.
+Investment Co. has no investment which is now paying interest equivalent to a mortgage in the form of reat.